 GFCI or Ground Fault Circuit Interrupter are electrical outlets normally found in damp areas.
 You may have seen them in kitchens, bathrooms, around pools, or even outdoors.
 These outlets, when interrupted, automatically shut off the power leading to the receptacle.
 An interruption in the electrical flow can be caused by a power outage or surge.
-What Is the Difference between a GFCI Receptacle & a GFI Outlet?

 You should test your GFCI outlets monthly.
 If you are not able to check them monthly, then you should check them quarterly at minimum.